 Shortly after transferring the funds, our client realised something wasn’t right and contacted CROFTI to assist them.
 We started by investigating the situation and running tracers throughout Office365 to confirm the event happened.
 Once confirmed we reset all users Office365 passwords and removed all rules found within multiple user account inboxes.

 We also ran a search through the DarkWeb and found 15 accounts that had been comprised over the year.
 We then used PowerShell to investigate the Office365 tenants and found multiple accounts had been hacked, watched and multiple inbox forwards were setup.

-Next we ran a message trace to all emails sent to the offending Gmail account and we hit reporting limitations for Office 365.
-The offending Gmail account was reported to Google, Australia Government – Office of Australian Information Commissioner for the Notifiable Data Breaches scheme and the client had to send out a notice to their entire customer database notifying them of the compromised mailbox and potential leaked information.
+Next, we ran a message trace to all emails sent to the offending Gmail account and we hit reporting limitations for Office365.
+The offending Gmail account was reported to Google, Australia Government – Office of Australian Information Commissioner for the Notifiable Data Breaches scheme, and the client had to send out a notice to their entire customer database notifying them of the compromised mailbox and potential leaked information.

 How to Protect Your Business against Hackers

-Zero cost mitigation strategies
+Zero cost mitigation strategies:

-Low cost mitigation strategies
+Low cost mitigation strategies:

-Higher cost mitigation strategies
+High cost mitigation strategies:

 The threat to your business from data breaches is not going away.
 Hackers are only becoming more sophisticated.
 Whether through your email or a weak point in your network, hackers will find any vulnerability and try to exploit it.
-The good news is that CROFTi’s team of trained professionals can help you prepare for threats and put the proper tools and practices in place to prevent and limit the damage.
+At CROFTI we can help you prepare for threats and put the proper tools and practices in place to prevent and limit the damage.
 We have a team of professional IT engineers ready to educate you and prevent these cyberattacks from happening to your company.
 Visit us at www.crofti.com.au, send us an email at firstname.lastname@example.org or give us a call at 07 3067 0001.